wkeeling/selenium-wire/README.rst

     # All subsequent requests will *not* contain a query string

-Perhaps more usefully, query string overrides can be applied on a per-URL basis using a regex to match the appropriate URL:
+Perhaps more usefully, query string overrides can be applied on a per-URL basis using a regex to match the appropriate request URL:

 .. code:: python